-Backing up data is a very simple process in iDrive.
-You have the option of backing up your data to your iDrive account or another device.
-This can be an external hard drive, another computer on the network, or even a smartphone that you’ve plugged in.
+Backing up data is a very simple process in IDrive.
+You have the option of backing up your data to your IDrive account or another device.
+This can be an external hard drive, another computer on the network, or even a smartphone you’ve plugged in.
 The program automatically selects your Desktop, Music, Documents and Pictures folders, but you can also select any other folder or individual file for backup.

-Another useful iDrive feature is the Archive Cleanup tool.
-It creates an exact match with your local files so that when certain files or folders are deleted locally, they also get removed from your iDrive cloud storage to save space.
-You can do this manually or set up a periodic cleanup period, but make sure you review what iDrive can delete carefully before selecting this option.
-Files will not be deleted if their number exceeds a percentage of your total file backup size.
+Another useful IDrive feature is the Archive Cleanup tool.
+It creates an exact match with your local files so that when certain files or folders are deleted locally, they also get removed from your IDrive cloud storage to save space.
+You can do this manually or set up a periodic cleanup period, but make sure you review what IDrive can delete carefully before selecting this option.
+Files won’t be deleted if their number exceeds a percentage of your total file backup size.
 The Cleanup Now option sets this cap at 25% by default, but you can manually raise that threshold if you like.
 For the Periodic Cleanup function, the cap starts at 5%, and you can also increase it from there.

 One of the best iDrive features is that these files can easily be shared with other people.
-The process is very similar to using Google Drive: any file in the live sync folder can be shared with other people by right clicking on it and selecting the iDrive “share this file” option.
-You can also easily edit access rights or stop sharing files, just like you can on GDrive.
+The process is very similar to using Google Drive: any file in the live sync folder can be shared with other people by right-clicking on it and selecting the iDrive “share this file” option.
+You can also easily edit access rights or stop sharing files, just like you can on Google Drive.

 This service is free for Express Backup users.
 It can be taken advantage of once a year as a Personal account user and three times annually as a Business user.
 Subsequent backup requests will be subject to a $59.95 charge, while Express Restores cost $99.50 per request.

-The technology comes in two variants – i5 and an i7.
-Both have 16 gigs of RAM, but the latter comes with more storage space – 4 TB of physical and 10 TB of virtual storage.
-Our iDrive review should also mention that this offer is only available in the US.
-You’ll have to contact the sales team to get a quote for a Cube device, as prices aren’t available directly on the site.
+The technology comes in three variants - 2 TB Cube (which costs $99.50 a month), 4 TB Cube ($149.50/month), and 7 TB Cube ($225/month).
+The first two both have 16 GB of RAM, but the latter comes with more storage space - 4 TB of physical and 10 TB of virtual storage.
+The third variant has 32 GB of RAM and 7.5 TB of physical and 12 TB of virtual storage.
+Our IDrive review should also mention that this offer is only available in the US, UK, and Canada.

 Speed and Security